Cloonboo

 Cloonboo, also Clonboo, is a village in County Galway, Ireland.
-It is located on the N84 national secondary road from Galway to Castlebar.
+It is 14 km north of Galway city centre, on the N84 Galway to Castlebar road.

 Cloonboo is in the civil parish of Annaghdown, in the barony of Clare.

 In popular culture

 In the Netflix series House of Guinness, Cloonboo is depicted as a rural community located in County Galway that is part of the Guinness estates around Ashford Castle, County Mayo.
 It is the site of scenes in which Anne suffers a miscarriage and where social and economic inequalities in rural Ireland are dramatised.
 Though set in Galway, the scenes for Cloonboo were filmed in Snowdonia, Wales.